What Can I Use As A Base Coat For Nails?

 Should I Use Nail Primer Before Polish?

-Similar to a base coat, you can also apply a nail primer before using polish.
+Like a base coat, you can apply a nail primer before using polish.
 Although you don't have to use both of these at the same time, you can use nail primer as a substitution for a base coat if needed.

-This set of dehydrator and primer give your nails a professional finish, work with acrylic and gel, are cruelty-free, and come in a 15-milliliter bottle.
+This gives your nails a professional finish, works with acrylic and gel, is acid-free, and comes in a 0.71-ounce bottle.

 Does Base Coat Make Nail Polish Last Longer?